The Hunchback of Notre Dame (1996 film): Plot

 The eastern view of the Cathedral Notre-Dame de Paris, France.

-In 1482 Paris, Clopin, a Romani puppeteer, narrates the story of a mysterious bell-ringer to a group of children.
+In 1482 Paris, Clopin, a gypsy puppeteer, narrates the story of a mysterious bell-ringer to a group of children ("The Bells of Notre Dame").

 A group of Roma immigrating to Paris are ambushed by Judge Claude Frollo, Paris' Minister of Justice, and his soldiers.
 One woman attempts to flee with her baby, reaching the doors of Notre Dame pleading for sanctuary.
-Frollo chases her down and knocks her onto the cathedral's steps, where she fractures her skull and dies.
-Seeing her baby's deformed appearance, Frollo believes it to be a demon and tries drowning the child but is stopped by the archdeacon, who scolds Frollo for murdering an innocent woman.
-Afraid for his soul, Frollo reluctantly agrees to raise the child as his own, naming him "Quasimodo" (meaning 'half-formed') and hiding him away in the cathedral's bell tower.
+Frollo chases her down and kills her on the cathedral's steps.
+Seeing her baby's deformed appearance, Frollo tries to drown the child but is stopped by the archdeacon.
+Afraid for his soul, Frollo reluctantly agrees to raise the child as his own, naming him Quasimodo and hiding him away in the cathedral's bell tower.

-Twenty years later, Quasimodo has grown into a kind yet isolated young man, now with a pronounced hunchback caused by kyphosis.
-He is also incredibly strong and agile, due to years of ringing Notre Dame's heavy bells and climbing its roofs and walls.
-He has lived his entire life in the cathedral with his only company being a trio of living stone gargoyles: Victor, Hugo, and Laverne.
-The gargoyles encourage him to attend the annual Festival of Fools, despite Frollo's warnings that he would be shunned for his appearance.
-Quasimodo attends and is celebrated for his appearance but then, prompted by Frollo's guards, is humiliated by the crowd.
-Frollo refuses Quasimodo's pleas for help, but he is rescued by Esmeralda, a kind Romani woman who stands up to Frollo for his tyranny.
-Intending to commit genocide against Romani people living in Paris, Frollo orders Esmeralda's arrest, but she escapes using a magic trick.
+Twenty years later, Quasimodo has grown into a strong and agile yet isolated young man, his only company being a trio of living stone gargoyles.
+The gargoyles encourage him to attend the annual Festival of Fools, despite Frollo's warnings that he would be shunned for his appearance ("Out There").
+Quasimodo attends and is celebrated for his appearance ("Topsy Turvy") but then, prompted by Frollo's guards, is humiliated by the crowd.
+He is rescued by Esmeralda, a kind gypsy woman who stands up to Frollo for his tyranny.
+Frollo orders Esmeralda's arrest, but she escapes.